NFDI4Energy/SMECS/docs/field_types_in_curation.md

 * tag: tagging_object
 * Tagging for a nested element only consisting of an identifier

+### Single Input Object
+* tag: single_input_object
+* Single input for a nested element only consisting of an identifier

 ## Tables for Nested Elements
 When an element consists of a type which includes multiple sub-types, a table is required.
 There are different types: